gammapy/fhee/README.md

 ## How does the tutorial work?

 The basic idea of the tutorial is to start with some bad Python code and incrementally turn it into better Python code.
-We will go from buggy spaghetti code to a well-structured Python package with tests and docs and functionality that can re-used (installed and imported from other packages and shared with colleagues as a tarball).
+We will go from buggy spaghetti code to a well-structured Python package with tests and docs and functionality that can be re-used (installed and imported from other packages and shared with colleagues as a tarball).

 This will be mostly a demo, where we do live coding and explain what's going on.
 In the second half we'll introduce a bunch of Python development tools (e.g. `pytest` to run tests or `sphinx` to generate HTML documentation), there it's easier if you want to follow along and run the commands for yourself.